HIM Configuration Rules

 Configuration Overview

 HIM supports structuring information into different trees instead of bundling it all into one tree.
 This is likely to lead to that e. g. a server that manages a super domain of somewhat heterogeneous information will have that information represented by multiple trees.
-HIM enables this “forest of trees” to be accessed in a homogeneous manner by using the paths of the nodes of the trees to address theinformation contained in the trees.
+HIM enables this “forest of trees” to be accessed in a uniform manner by using the paths of the nodes of the trees to address the information contained in the trees.
 To support the server in managing this forest of trees, a HIM configuration tree provides a representation of the key parameters of this forest.
 The server may also share this configuration file on request from clients, in order for them to discover the information available by the forest.
-The HIM model is not restricted to client/server models.

 A server may share the information of this file with a client that wants to discover what information the server manages.
+It shall however not share the “local” metadata that is private to the server.

 A HIM compliant server shall be able to read a HIM configuration file and from that access the forest of trees it defines.